mimik-ai/mimik-ai-developer-guide/readme.md

 ![Agent Collections](./images/agent-collections.png)

-A mimOE.ai Coordinator Machine is designed to support multiple Agent Collections.
+A Coordinator Machine is designed to support multiple Agent Collections.
 You'll cover the specifics of creating and naming an Agent Collection when you do the hands-on demonstration scenarios that will follow.

 Also, as you'll learn when you start working with the various demonstration scenarios, you'll bind an instance of the User Console to a given Agent Collection on a Coordinator Machine according to the Coordinator Machine's IP address and the name of the Agent Collection of interest installed on the Coordinator Machine.